CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 ### **Obtain the source data**
 All source data should be placed within a standardized structure in the repository directories.

 Within the source-data directory, create a subdirectory for each separate collection.
 The best practice is to create the name as all lowercase, with no spaces (you can use dashes or underscores instead of spaces).

 Within the collection subdirectory, create additional subdirectories as appropriate to your content data:
-- `dc` - for simple (unqualified) Dublin Core records in XML, one file per record
+- `dc` — for simple (unqualified) Dublin Core records in XML, one file per record
-- `ead` - for Encoded Archival Description records, in XML, one file per collection
+- `ead` — for Encoded Archival Description records, in XML, one file per collection
-- `marcxml` - for MARC records, in MARCXML format, one file per record
+- `marcxml` — for MARC records, in MARCXML format, one file per record
-- `mods` - for MODS records, in XML, one file per record
+- `mods` — for MODS records, in XML, one file per record
-- `ocr` - for Optical Character Recognition output associated with collection items
+- `ocr`— for Optical Character Recognition output associated with collection items

 After this is done, you should have a directory structure that looks like this:
 `data-layers/source-data/american-left-ephemera/mods`

 ### **Configure your python environment**
 The CaD@Pitt data extraction and transformation scripts are written in Python, specifically for Python 3.
 If needed, obtain and install Python 3.x on your computer.
 There are several ways to obtain Python, and you may already have it installed on your computer without realizing.
 For more detailed information tailored to your specific operating system, see the official Python 3 [Setup and Usage](https://docs.python.org/3/using/index.html) documentation.

 Once Python is installed, you will also need to ensure that some supporting Python modules used by the CaD@Pitt scripts are installed.
 Use `requirements.txt` to install needed modules.
 If you are new (or need a refresher) to installing python modules or using pip and `requirements.txt`, we recommend consulting the [Installing Packages](https://packaging.python.org/tutorials/installing-packages/) documentation from the Packaging Python User Guide.

 ### **The transformation scripts**
+The transformation scripts can be found in the transformation-scripts directory.
 The main script for running the data extraction and transformation is `extract_base_layer.py`.
-This script also draws on configuration information stored in
+This script also draws on configuration information stored in `data_layers_config.py`.
-`data_layers_config.py`.
 That configuration information includes data structures that map fields in the source XML documents to output fields in the tabular base layer data.

 ### **Running the script**
 When the setup processes described above are complete, you should be ready to run the script on some collections data.
 The command to run the script is